refinedev/refine/documentation/docs/core/hooks/useForm.md

 `useForm` can handle edit, create and clone actions.

 :::tip
 By default, it determines the `action` from route.
-In the above example, the route is `/posts/create` thus this is an creating form.
-If the route is `/posts/edit/1`, this is an editing form.
+In the above example, the route is `/posts/create` thus the hook will be called with `action: "create"`.
+If the route is `/posts/edit/1`, the hook will be called with `action: "edit"`.

 It can be overridden by passing the `action` prop where it isn't possible to determine the action from the route (e.g. when using form in a modal or using a custom route).
 :::